Boston Women's Workforce Council

 - remove the visible and invisible barriers to women’s advancement, and

-- ensure that 100% of the talent pool is used to make Boston the best area in the country for working women.
+- ensure that 100 percent of the talent pool is used to make Boston the best area in the country for working women.

 - Cathy Minehan (Chair), Managing Director, Arlington Advisory Partners, LLC